spiffyjr/spiffy-routes/README.md

 By default, caching is enabled using the `SpiffyRoutes\Cache` service which is a `Zend\Cache\Storage\AdapterFilesystem` with the cache path set to `data/spiffy-routes`.

+## CLI Tool

+A CLI tool is provided to build and clear the cache.
+Run your `public/index.php` from a console to see the relevent information.

 ## Automatic Route Names

 It's recommended that you specify a name for all routes e.g., `@Route\Literal("/", name="home")`.
 Failure to do so will